nadiamariduena/ecommerce2/README.md

   //
   // this correspond to the salt: ...ord, 10);
   // you are giving it a value from 1 to 10
+  // HASH the goddam plain text password
+  // second parameter of hashSync => salting ROUNDS
+  // (=> we add a salt 10 times ! and hash after each round again)
   // SALT : it serves merely to prevent two users with the same password getting the same hash.
 });
 // method related to password